 Hello all, How are you doing?
 Welcome to Our Redonkulous Life.
 I am Michele.
 My goal is to help you figure out what you want in life and help you grow to get it.
 I post every Friday.
-If you are interested in sticking around to start a self-improvement journey to get the life you want.
+If you are interested in where and how to start your self-improvement journey Continue reading.
+So you can get the life you want.
 Today’s post is all about where and how you can start your own journey.
 Where to start on your self-improvement journey?

 We talked about last week my journey to self-improvement.
 Leading off from that I would like to dive into what I think are some tips that could help you start your own journey.
 Where do you start?